 Upon arriving at the Alcatraz Landing off of The Embarcadero, I grabbed my tickets and took the kids to the bathroom.
 It’s easier on this side.

-After queuing up and boarding our Alcatraz Cruise, the ferry ride went smoothly.
+We queued up and boarded our Alcatraz Cruise.
+The ferry ride went smoothly.
 And during our visit, the weather was perfect.

 At the ferry dock, visitors get a quick introduction from a guide and walk uphill to the Cellhouse.
 This portion of the tour is uphill so take it slow with younger kids and grandparents.

 Built in 1912, the Cellhouse is the main attraction at Alcatraz.
-Many of the other buildings have been gutted over the years, like the Warden’s House, though the Alcatraz Lighthouse is still functional.
+Many of the other buildings have been gutted over the years, like the Warden’s House, although the Alcatraz Lighthouse is still functional.

 At the Cellhouse, we grabbed our audio tour headsets (in all major languages).
 This allows for a go-at-your-own pace tour that I liked.
 Plus my kids really liked their headsets and listened far more intently than I thought they would.